Urban rail transit in India: Rapid transit

-There are currently 18 operational rapid transit (Officially and popularly known as 'Metro') systems in seventeen cities across India, with Delhi Metro being the largest.
+There are currently 21 operational rapid transit (officially and popularly called Metro) systems in seventeen cities across India, with Delhi Metro being the largest.
 As of July 2024, India has 1001.13 km of operational metro lines in 18 cities.
 India's metro network is the third longest in the world, behind China and USA.
 A further 779.27 km of lines are under construction.

 Apart from the Kolkata Metro (which has its own zone under Indian Railways), these rapid transit metro lines are not operated by Indian Railways, but a separate set of local authorities.
-In addition to their metro systems, the cities of Chennai and Hyderabad have mass transit systems operated by the Indian Railways, known as the Chennai MRTS and the Hyderabad MMTS, respectively.
+In addition to their metro systems, the cities of Chennai and Hyderabad have mass transit systems operated by the Indian Railways, known as the Chennai Suburban, the Chennai MRTS, and the Hyderabad MMTS, respectively.
 The first rapid transit system in India is the Kolkata Metro, which started operations in 1984.
-Kolkata Metro also currently has the only underwater metro line in the country.
+Kolkata Metro also the first underwater metro line in the country.
 The Delhi Metro has the largest network in the entire country.

 Implementation

 In 2006, the National Urban Transport Policy had proposed the construction of a metro rail system in every city with a population of at least 20 lakh (2 million) people.

 From 2002 to 2014, the Indian metro infrastructure expanded by 248 km.

-Later on 11 August 2014, Union Government had announced that it would provide financial assistance for the implementation of a metro rail system to all Indian cities having a population of more than 1 million.
-In May 2015, the Union Government approved the Union Urban Development Ministry's proposal to implement metro rail systems in 50 cities, with the majority of the planned projects were to be implemented through special purpose vehicles, which will be established as 50:50 joint ventures between the Union and respective State Government.
-The Union Government would invest an estimated ₹5 lakh crore.
+Later on 11 August 2014, Government of India had announced that it would provide financial assistance for the implementation of a metro rail system to all Indian cities having a population of more than 1 million.
+In May 2015, the Government of India approved the Union Urban Development Ministry's proposal to implement metro rail systems in 50 cities, with the majority of the planned projects were to be implemented through special purpose vehicles, which will be established as 50:50 joint ventures between the Union and respective State Government.
+The Government of India would invest an estimated ₹5 lakh crore.

-In a new draft policy unveiled in March 2017, the Central Government stated that it wanted state governments to consider metro rail as the "last option" and implement it only after considering all other possible mass rapid transit systems.
+In a new draft policy unveiled in March 2017, the Government of India stated that it wanted state governments to consider metro rail as the "last option" and implement it only after considering all other possible mass rapid transit systems.
 The decision was taken due to the high cost of constructing metro rail systems.
-In August 2017, the Union Government announced that it would not provide financial assistance to the new metro rail project unless some sort of private partnership is involved.
+In August 2017, the Government of India announced that it would not provide financial assistance to the new metro rail project unless some sort of private partnership is involved.